MediaComem/comem-archidep/subjects/git/README.md

 --- a/hi.txt
 +++ b/hi.txt
 @@ -1 +1,2 @@
- Hello Bob
+ Hi Bob
 +Hi Jane
 ```

 #### Staging area versus working directory

-This example shows you that the working directory and the staging area and really two separate steps.
+This example shows you that the working directory and the staging area are
+really two separate steps:

-* The version of `hello.txt` you have **staged** contains two lines of text ("Hello World" and "You are beautiful").
+* The version of `hello.txt` you have **staged** contains two lines of text
+  ("Hello World" and "You are beautiful").
 This is what will be committed.

-* The version of `hello.txt` in the **working directory** has an additional line of text ("I see trees of green") which you added later.
+* The version of `hello.txt` in the **working directory** has an additional line
+  of text ("I see trees of green") which you added later.
+It will not be
-  It will not be included in the next commit unless you stage the file again.
+  included in the next commit unless you stage the file again.

 <p class='center'><img src='images/areas.png' width='60%' /></p>